arjunvynipadath/docs/PERF_TEST_README.txt

   -U, --report-unsorted        (implies -H) print out unsorted results
 					(default: sorted)
-  -V, --version                display version number
+  -V, --version                display version number -I, --inline_size=<size>     max size of message to be sent in inline mode
+					(default 400)
+  -N, --no peak-bw             cancel peak-bw calculation
+					(default: peak-bw. only available in write_bw)

   *** IMPORTANT NOTE: You need to be running a Subnet Manager on the switch or
 		      on one of the nodes in your fabric.